threefoldfoundation/tft-stellar/specs/tfta_selling/readme.md

 Another address can also be supplied in the trade offer to prevent sharing this secret between wallets.

 - Bad user experience, especially for 3bot connect users.
+- No notifications are included in this spec, can be addded later.